-Fob with Integrated Key
+Integrated Ignition Key

-The Fob with Integrated Key operates the ignition switch.
-It also contains the Remote Keyless Entry (RKE) transmitter and a valet key, which stores in the rear of the Fob.
+The Integrated Key (FOBIK) operates the ignition switch.
+It also contains the Remote Keyless Entry (RKE) transmitter and a valet key, which stores in the rear of the RKE transmitter.

-The valet key allows for entry into the vehicle should the battery in the vehicle or the Fob go dead.
+The valet key allows for entry into the vehicle should the battery in the vehicle or the RKE transmitter go dead.
 The valet key is also for locking the glove box.
 You can keep the valet key with you when valet parking.

-To remove the valet key from the Fob, slide the mechanical latch at the top of the Fob sideways with your thumb and then pull the key out of the Fob with your other hand.
+To remove the valet key from the RKE transmitter, slide the mechanical latch at the top of the RKE transmitter sideways with your thumb and then pull the key out of the RKE transmitter with your other hand.